DiffBP: Generative Diffusion of 3D Molecules for Target Protein Binding: Abstract

 \section{Abstract}

 Generating molecules that bind to specific proteins is an important but challenging task in drug discovery.
-Previous works usually generate atoms in an auto-regressive way, where element types and 3D coordinates of atoms are generated one by one.
-However, in real-world molecular systems, the interactions among atoms in an entire molecule are global, leading to the energy function pair-coupled among atoms.
-With such energy-based consideration, the modeling of probability should be based on joint distributions, rather than sequentially conditional ones.
-Thus, the unnatural sequentially auto-regressive modeling of molecule generation is likely to violate the physical rules, thus resulting in poor properties of the generated molecules.
-In this work, a generative diffusion model for molecular 3D structures based on target proteins as contextual constraints is established, at a full-atom level in a non-autoregressive way.
-Given a designated 3D protein binding site, our model learns the generative process that denoises both element types and 3D coordinates of an entire molecule, with an equivariant network.
-Experimentally, the proposed method shows competitive performance compared with prevailing works in terms of high affinity with proteins and appropriate molecule sizes, and favorable drug-like profiles.
+Most previous works typically generate atoms autoregressively, with element types and 3D coordinates of atoms generated one by one.
+However, in real-world molecular systems, interactions among atoms are global, spanning the entire molecule, leading to pair-coupled energy function among atoms.
+With such energy-based consideration, modeling probability should rely on joint distributions rather than sequential conditional ones.
+Thus, the unnatural sequential auto-regressive approach to molecule generation is prone to violating physical rules, yielding molecules with unfavorable properties.
+In this study, we propose DiffBP, a generative diffusion model that generates molecular 3D structures, leveraging target proteins as contextual constraints at the full-atom level in a non-autoregressive way.
+Given a designated 3D protein binding site, our model learns to denoise both element types and 3D coordinates of an entire molecule using an equivariant network.
+In experimental evaluations, DiffBP demonstrates competitive performance against existing methods, generating molecules with high protein affinity, appropriate molecule sizes, and favorable drug-like profiles.
 Additionally, we developed a website server for medicinal chemists interested in exploring the art of molecular generation, which is accessible at http://www.manimer.com/moleculeformation/index.